wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Learning Objectives
 <div class="learningObjectiveBox" markdown="1">
   - Understand the need for and the basics of multi-core computers
+  - Undertand the notion of program consisting of independent tasks
   - Understand and apply the concepts of parallel speedup and efficiency
 </div>